MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/dataverse-accelerator/api-playground.md

 ## Key features

 - Pre-authenticated: The API playground comes pre-authenticated, so developers can start testing and experimenting with API endpoints right away.
-- Web-based: With the API playground, developers can quickly interact with the Dataverse Web API without the need for extensive setup like software downloads or third party account setup.
-You can access the tool from the Dataverse Accelerator, a first party app available in all new Microsoft Dataverse environments and can be installed in any environment.
+- Web-based: With the API playground, developers can quickly interact with the Dataverse Web API without the need for extensive setup like software downloads or non-Microsoft account setup.
+You can access the tool from the Dataverse accelerator, a Microsoft app available in all new Dataverse environments and can be installed in any environment.
 - Convenient: Presents the various actions and capabilities available in the Dataverse Web API, making it easy to quickly learn what's possible and how to implement it.

 ## Prerequisites